asyncapi/website/pages/docs/tutorials/websocket/index.md

 The `channels` attribute defines a communication channel for the event.
 The `address` specifies where the channel is tuned in to receive messages while the `messages` property defines a key-value pair where each key corresponds to the event it's set up to handle.

 The WebSocket URL generated for `Heart-Counter` includes authentication tokens.
 This information is represented using `query` parameters.
-Query parameters are specific to HTTP protocol and also partially to WebSocket that uses HTTP to establish connection between client and server.
-Since this is protocol-specific information you need to use AsyncAPI feature called `bindings` that enables you to provide protocol-specific information inside AsyncAPI document using the `bindings` attribute.
+Query parameters are specific to HTTP protocol and partially to WebSocket, which uses HTTP to connect client and server.
+Since this is protocol-specific information, you must use an AsyncAPI feature called `bindings` that enables you to provide protocol-specific information inside the AsyncAPI document using the `bindings` attribute.
 By utilizing the `query` object from the WebSocket binding, you can outline the parameters needed for the connection and the conditions they must meet.

 <CodeBlock language="yaml" highlightedLines={[9]}>
 {`channels: